RPT-Sour end to 2012 masks positive trends in America

 CHILD OBESITY: After years of grim news about Americans getting fatter and sedentary, overweight children fixated on video games, the first signs of hope emerged this year.
 The CDC said new data showed a "modest" decline in child obesity in recent years.
 Two possible reasons - higher rates of breastfeeding and rising awareness of the importance of physical activity among young kids.
 A CDC study found 13 percent of preschoolers surveyed were obese in 1998, growing to 15 percent in 2003, but again falling below 15 percent by 2010, the most recent study year.

-DRINKING AND DRIVING: The incidence of Americans driving after drinking too much has declined 30 percent over the past five years although it remains a serious problem.
-Four-in-five drunk drivers are men, particularly those ages 21 to 34.
+DRINKING AND DRIVING: The incidence of Americans driving after drinking too much has declined by 30 percent over the past 5 years although it remains a serious problem.
+Four-in-five drunk drivers are men and especially men from ages 21 to 34.

 The best news is that drinking and driving among teenagers has fallen 54 percent since 1991.
 Only about 10 percent of teens ages 16 years or older had driven after drinking in 2011 compared with more than 20 percent two decades ago.